stronnag/bbl2kml/README.md

 ### Modes

-`bbl2kml` and `otx2kml` can generate three distinct colour-coded outputs:
+`flightlog2kml` can generate three distinct colour-coded outputs:

 * Flight mode: the default, colours as [below](#flight_mode_track).
 * RSSI mode: RSSI percentage as a colour gradient, according to the current `--gradient` setting.
 Note that if no valid RSSI is found in the log, this mode will be suppressed.